Globski/alx-low_level_programming/0x0D-preprocessor/README.md

-# Project: C Preprocessor Macros
+# Low-Level Programming - Preprocessor Macros

 This repository contains C programs and header files that demonstrate the use of preprocessor macros.